Greatest Literature banner

 However, the author undercuts this it's-the-people-not-the-predictions defence by having one character, the aging Sol, repeatedly delivering lectures on how the world got to this overpopulated state and how we need to reduce the birth rate.
 As roommate for the protagonist, police officer Andy Rusch, he's actually an otherwise endearing character—if only he would shut up with the messages from the author.

 I also have issues with the analysis given in Make Room! that the underlying cause of the dire state of things is that people are stupid.
-There's no understanding of power structures and economic relations in the world that perpetuate such misery for the masses.
+In this book there's no understanding of power structures and economic relations in the world that perpetuate such misery for the masses.
 No acknowledgment that the root problems are not scarcity or overcrowding, but poor distribution of wealth and resources.
 Nope, people are just too greedy, self-centred and stupid to do the right thing.

 And the character of Shirl, Andy's beautiful girlfriend who sleeps with men for food and shelter, is problematic today, though she also has some of the best scenes in the novel.